drothen15/fungal_metagenomics/README.md

 ```

 # Train NaiveBayes (sklearn) Classifier in QIIME2 Environment
- This procedure is constructing novel classifiers - this example uses the latest SILVA database and creates classifiers on different domains of the 28S LSU rRNA
+ This procedure is for constructing novel classifiers - this example uses the latest SILVA database and creates classifiers on different domains of the 28S LSU rRNA

 1. Add QIIME2 to $PATH and activate QIIME Environment
 ```bash